Random | Best Random Tools

 In this one-shot tale, a young, would-be sorcerer attempts to summon a demon, but his inexperience leads to him accidentally resurrecting D-Man.
 Dennis Dunphy is quite pleased with his second lease on life, and proceeds to have his best day ever, which includes eating a ridiculous number of pies.
 Sadly, the Marvel universe ends up being destroyed right as D-Man’s perfect day is ending, coinciding with the earliest events in Secret Wars.

-• He Joined The US Army In Iraq on Random Astounding Story Of D-Man: Marvel's Gay Wrasslin' Hero
+• He (Surprisingly) Joined The Avengers on Random Astounding Story Of D-Man: Marvel's Gay Wrasslin' Hero

 • He Helped The Thing Take Down A Corrupt Wrestling League on Random Astounding Story Of D-Man: Marvel's Gay Wrasslin' Hero